 A snapshot of any screen can be saved as a 3D image using VRML (Virtual Reality Modelling Language) format.
 The saved image can be viewed and manipulated in 3D using a web browser (for example Netscape).
 Alternatively, the screen can be saved in a 2D format such as PNG, JPEG, or PostScript.
 2D images can be combined to create animated movies.

 Figure 9-5: A DFN model coloured by residual pressure in ConnectFlow.

-10. Nomenclature and Units
+10 Nomenclature and Units

-By default, ConnectFlow uses SI units, but any internally consistent set of units could be used.
+By default, ConnectFlow uses SI units, except that Celsius is used for temperature.